hengyu95/Lyrics-to-IPA-v6/README.md

 ### Analysis Panel (right panel)

-**Word label + ▶ Speak** — the Speak button reads the word aloud using the *currently selected pronunciation*, not the default dictionary form.
+**Word label + ▶ Speak** — the Speak button reads the word aloud using the *currently selected pronunciation*.
 On Windows this uses SAPI SSML with IPA phoneme input, so custom pronunciations like Valjean's are rendered accurately.
 On macOS it uses `say`, on Linux `espeak-ng`.

 **PRONUNCIATIONS** — when a word has multiple valid pronunciations, each is shown with a brightness tag (brighter/darker) and a coloured left border.
 Click to select.
 Your preferred pronunciation is remembered per song and persists to the save file.